amalto/platform6-ui-components/components/file-input/typescript/index.md

-FileInput allow you to upload several files in one time by drag and dropping them into the box.
-You can also click on the box to add a file.

 In this exemple most of the props are randomly set in order to show most of the component functionality.

 ```javascript